defenseunicorns/uds-software-factory/README.md

 This repository publishes multiple bundles for dev, test and demo purposes.
 They are located in sub-directories under `bundles`.

-### k3d-swf-dev
+### swf-dev

-This is a bundle primarily for development that is located at `bundles/k3d/dev`.
+This is a bundle primarily for development that is located at `bundles/dev`.
 It requires an existing k3d cluster to deploy.

 This bundle requires ~ 8 CPUs and 28GB of memory available to run.

 ### k3d-swf-demo

 This bundle is a demo bundle of Software Factory deployed on top of full [UDS Core](https://github.com/defenseunicorns/uds-core).
 It includes the deployment of an underlying k3d cluster.
-The bundle definition is located at `bundles/k3d/demo`
+The bundle definition is located at `bundles/k3d-demo`

 This is a fairly large bundle and requires `16 CPUs and 64GB of memory` available to run.
 It is best deployed on an adequately sized linux machine with Docker or equivalent installed.
 This is not currently tested on Mac due to resource limitations.